Auckland water restrictions relaxed for business, but household ban on outdoor use stays in place

 "2020 is a year in business in Auckland to remember with two Covids, one water restriction and now one broken bridge," he said.

-Edwards said the city is currently using about 400 million litres a day, compared to 280,000 litres of water being taken from non-potable stations a day for exterior cleaning, or 0.07 per cent of the daily usage.
+Edwards said the city was currently using about 400 million litres a day, compared to 280,000 litres of water being taken from non-potable stations a day for exterior cleaning, or 0.07 per cent of the daily usage.

 "The current loss on the network is about 53m litres a day, which is 13.6 per cent.
 If we can improve the loss by half a per cent this could cover the water used at non-potable stations," said Edwards.